With the event centre in Hobart you can orienteer in the morning and explore in the afternoon – or simply relax and enjoy the view.

 Entry is open to all despite being a major national championship.
-It is a true family adventure.
 There are classes for everyone, determined by gender, age, course length and level of difficulty.
-We will have entrants as young as eight and as wise as eighty.
+It’s an adventure sport for the whole family.

-The old map of Sandstone Valleys (snapshot below) being used for Days 1 and 2 will be extended to create two new maps, Lovelybanks West and Lovelybanks East.
-Plus, for Day 3, whilst the start and finish arena is on the old Redbanks map, most of the area extends into previously unmapped territory.
+The old map of Sandstone Valleys (snapshot below) being used for Days 1 and 2 will be extended to create two new maps, Lovelybanks East and Lovelybanks West.
+Plus, for Day 3, whilst the start and finish arena is on the old Redbanks map, most of the area extends into new territory.

 We have a team of talented course setters including David Marshall.
-David's course for the 2015 IOF Long Distance World Cup Event in Tasmania was recognised as the number 2 international course of that year.
+David received world wide acclaim for his role in the 2015 IOF Long Distance World Cup Event in Tasmania.